elliotchance/MixNerd/README.md

 # TODO

-- Show error when file cannot be moved.
 - Add navigation buttons for webview.
 - "Open..." does not cleanly refresh the second time.
 - Saving a file gives no feedback and does not remove from file list.